 Her career goal wasn’t always to become a CPA.
 After taking cosmetology in high school, Ashton came to college with the idea she would open her own hair salon one day, but instead she fell in love with accounting, and taxes in particular.

-While Ashton will be glad to be back in her home territory, there is one thing she will really miss at Lynchburg College.
+While Ashton will be glad to be back in her home territory, there is one thing she will really miss at University of Lynchburg.
 “My sister Allyson is a rising junior here,” she said.
 And her younger brother Austen is also thinking about coming to LC.
 That will likely bring Ashton back to Lynchburg for many years to come.